 ABOUT THE AUTHOR

-Patrick Kho is a Hong Kong-based writer.
-His reporting appears in publications like Rolling Stone, Rest of World, Rappler, and Byline.
+Patrick Kho is a Hong Kong-based writer, researcher, and strategist.
+His reporting appears in publications like Rolling Stone, Rest of World, RADII, Rappler, and Byline.
 He was formerly staff editor at The Yale Herald.

 User's avatar